zhuye88/isokernel/README.md

 library(isokernel)
 ```
 ### Get features based on the kernel feature map
+By default, IKFeature returns a sparse matrix to save the memory as Sp=TRUE.
+It can be converted to a full matrix with Sp=FALSE, or using as.matrix() on the sparse matrix.

 ```r
 df <- iris
 IKFeatures <- IKFeature(df[,1:4],psi=4,t=200)
 ```
 ### Calculate the pairwise Isolation kernel similarity
 The similarity matrix is the inner products between all pairs of data in the feature space.

 ```r
 df <- iris